There is a property on a Resource that is a long, space-separated list.

 - SQL Server imposes a limit on index entries of 900 bytes/450 characters and will not allow the data in the columns in an index to exceed that amount.

 To accommodate all of this, CloudBees CD (CloudBees Flow) stores long strings as follows:

 - The first 450 characters (900 bytes) are stored directly in an indexed column in the table.

 - If the string is longer than that, the entire contents are stored in a LOB column in a separate table.

 - A foreign key in the first table points to the LOB row in the LOB table.

 If you are not using SQL Server…

-The issue is that the Flow schema definition is done statically with Hibernate, without regard to the particular database used at runtime, so one size has to fit all, unfortunately.
+The issue is that the CloudBees CD (CloudBees Flow) schema definition is done statically with Hibernate, without regard to the particular database used at runtime, so one size has to fit all, unfortunately.
 It would be nice to have a more database-specific approach to how this is done.

 Make each entry in the components list its own property.
 To be searchable, it MUST be a TOP-LEVEL property, so you cannot put them into a property sheet.
 However, you can name it something “unique” so they do not collide with other properties, like componentOnResource- buildim210.